ai4design/k8s-resource-mapper/README.md

 ## 🙏 Special Thanks

-Special thanks to **Leandro "Big Dog" Silva** for enabling this project with guidance and expertise.
+Special thanks to **Leandro "Big Dog" Silva** (@leandrosilva) for enabling this project with guidance and expertise.
 Your contributions to making Kubernetes resource visualization more accessible are greatly appreciated! 🐕

 ## 📋 Features